 Spelling the number 40 is one of the little oddities of the English language.

-So what’s the story with how to spell forty, and is the word fourty still in use?
+So what’s the story behind the spelling of forty or fourty, and is the word fourty still in use?

 The history of the words forty and fourty

 You might think that the difference in spelling forty and fourty is an American and British English variation such as in color and colour.
 But the correct spelling is forty in both.

 According to the Oxford English Dictionary, the word derives from the Old English words féowertig and féowurtig.
 These were in use between the 7th and 11th centuries.

 Later in Middle English during the 12th and 15th centuries, it changed to fowwerrtig and feortig.

 There were other variations, including feouwerti, fuerti, feowrti, fourte, fourti, vourti, vourty, and fourty.

 One of the earliest uses of fourty appears in Chaucer’s Canon’s Yeoman’s Tale in 1386.
 If that thee list it have, Ye shul paye fourty pound.